 As part of the Fortify network you would help provide a unified voice for pediatrics in Virginia.
 You would have access to clinical protocols and care management resources, access to data and IT systems, and the opportunity to earn financial incentives and shared savings, among other benefits.

 Clinically integrated networks are emerging in Virginia and across the country, though most of those are focused on adults.
-Our vision is to create a single, pediatric CIN for Virginia that would be a “plug in” for other adult networks.
-That way, participants in the pediatric CIN could channel their time and energy into a single network that provides a unified voice for pediatrics, while avoiding the duplication of clinical and administrative activities resulting from participation in multiple CINs.
+Fortify holds 5 value based contracts with Medicaid MCOs and Commercial Payors, and we function as a “pediatric plug in” for one adult CIN.
+That way, participants in Fortify can channel their time and energy into a single network that provides a unified voice for pediatrics, while avoiding the duplication of clinical and administrative activities resulting from participation in multiple CINs.

 The CIN is physician-led, with physicians actively involved in the design of clinical elements and operations of the CIN.
 The governance structure includes a physician majority Board, representatives from employed and community practices, and a mix of primary care and specialist physicians.
 We also have a committee structure that includes a broader group of providers.